WOUND CARE SPECIALISTS IN PHILADELPHIA, PA

 Diabetic – Open wounds or sores affecting people with diabetes.
 Typically found on the feet, hands, and folds of skin.

-Pressure – Caused by prolonged pressure on the skin.
+Pressure – Caused by prolonged pressure on the skin, predominately over boney prominences.
 They typically affect people confined to beds or wheelchairs.

-Trauma – Unplanned, one-time injuries varying in severity from minor cuts and scrapes to more significant wounds such as burns and bites.
+Trauma – Varying in severity from minor cuts and scrapes to more significant wounds such as burns and bites.

 Cleaning and Dressing the Wound